ropensci-archive/roweb2/content/blog/2018-07-17-pkginspector.md

 direction              6  TRUE                                   100.00000
 option                 2  TRUE                                   100.00000

 We learn that the `n` parameter isn't used consistently: [in one function its default value is 256 but in the others no default is specified.](https://github.com/sjmgarnier/viridisLite/blob/master/R/viridis.R).
-This isn't necessarily a problem, but a useful metric for flagging items that are worth checking.
+This may or may not be an issue, but it is certainly helpful to be able to flag items for further investigation.

 ### In sum